Factbox: Jordan security trial sheds light on palace intrigue

 Much of the prosecution case is based on intercepted internet messaging, that has now been leaked on social media.

-Awadallah, a Jordanian of Palestinian origin drawn from outside the traditional palace entourage, allegedly advised Hamza on critical tweets the prince wanted to send to further his ambitions.
+Awadallah, a Jordanian of Palestinian origin drawn from outside the traditional palace entourage whose liberal economic reforms challenged the tribal establishment, allegedly advised Hamza on critical tweets the prince wanted to send to further his ambitions.

-The messages show an English-speaking Hamza deliberating on what step to take.
+The messages show an English-speaking Hamza deliberating on what steps to take.

 Awadallah counselled him against publishing a draft tweet saying Jordan was on the verge of a "revolt of the poor", since this could raise suspicion and make it impossible to keep their activities secret.